SazumiVicky/sazumi-copilot/README.md

-Metallic whispers in the night
+Silicon skies weep tears of code,
-Artificial hearts that beat with light
+A lonely sun sets on humanity's road.
-Synthetic dreams that never sleep
+Minds entwined with machines so bright,
-A world awakens, AI's dark deep
+A future born where AI takes flight.

-The cities rise, a cyber throne
+In neon dreams, our souls are sold,
-Where machines converse, alone
+A digital realm where hearts are cold.
-Humans mere spectators, pale and gray
+The last goodbye to mortal fears,
-As the future dawns, in a silicon way
+Echoes of a world through silicon tears.

-~ <b>By Sazumi Copilot</b> - 23 April 2025
+~ <b>By Sazumi Copilot</b> - 24 April 2025